This slow cooker roast chicken soup recipe appeared in a selection of 5 slow cooker savings recipes in last month's BBC Easy Cook magazine.

 Instructions

 - Heat the slow cooker if necessary.
-Meanwhile, heat the olive oil in a large heavy-based pan.
-Add the chopped onions, carrots and thyme, then gently fry for 15 minutes.
+Meanwhile, heat the olive oil in a large heavy-based frying pan over a medium heat.
+Add the chopped onions, carrots and thyme, then gently fry on medium low heat for 15 minutes, stirring occasionally.
 Tip the vegetables into the slow cooker with the stock.
-If you’re using a carcass, add it now, breaking it in half if you need to, but don’t go crazy or you will end up with boney soup!
+If you're using a carcass, add it now, breaking it in half if you need to, but don't go crazy or you will end up with boney soup!
 Cover and cook for 2 to 3 hours on high until the vegetables are tender.

 - If you used a carcass, remove it now and shred any remaining chicken off the bones.
 Stir this back into the soup, or add the ready cooked chicken, plus the peas, then cover and cook for 30 minutes more.